malon43/entropy-visualization/Python/README.md

 will set the resulting image width to 2048 pixels
 - `--palette asalor` will match the color palette of the result to the palette used [here](https://asalor.blogspot.com/2011/08/trim-dm-crypt-problems.html)

-#### scan-blocks
+#### sweeping-blocks
-Same as **scanning**, but the sectors are grouped in blocks of defined size.
+Same as **sweeping**, but the sectors are grouped in blocks of defined size.
 - `--output-file out.png`
 will set the output file out out.png
-- `--scan-block-size 64`
+- `--sweeping-block-size 64`
 will set the size of the side of the blocks to 64 pixels
 - `--width 2048`
-will set the resulting image width to 2048 pixels, needs to be divisible by scan-block-size
+will set the resulting image width to 2048 pixels, needs to be divisible by sweeping-block-size
 - `--palette asalor` will match the color palette of the result to the palette used [here](https://asalor.blogspot.com/2011/08/trim-dm-crypt-problems.html)

 #### hilbert-curve
-Same as **scanning**, but the order of sectors follows the [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve)
+Same as **sweeping**, but the order of sectors follows the [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve)

 - `--output-file out.png`
 will set the output file out out.png